MajedAlMunefi04/MajedAtCERN/README.md

 ## Command line arguments:

 * -s: Specify the size of data vectors.
-* -r: Specify the number of functions to run.
+* -f: Specify the number of functions to run.
 * -i: Specify the number of iterations for each function to calculate the average time.

 Example of command line execution: